Qormi: Neighbourhoods

-The newer downtown centre, San Bastjan revolves around the majestic Knisja Parrokkjali ta' San Sebastjan (Parish Church of Saint Sebastian.
+The newer downtown centre, San Bastjan revolves around the Knisja Parrokkjali ta' San Sebastjan (Parish Church of Saint Sebastian.
 Not very far, there is the Old Church of Saint Sebastian (Il-Knisja l-Qadima), which has now been converted into a church museum.
 The Pinto Philarmonic Society każin is situated here.

 The area has a small number of bars, cafes and food take away joints, together with grocery shops, stationeries, and other public amenities.
 The Local Council offices are situated between this area and Tal-Vitorja.